nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 {% img right http://i.imgur.com/Ftyot.jpg 300 %}

-"I need to know what this will do to my production system before I run it." -- Ask 1000 people why they want dry-run mode in a configuration management tool, and this is the answer you'll get almost every single time.
+"I need to know what this will do to my production system before I run it." -- Ask a Systems Administrator why they want dry-run mode in a configuration management tool, and this is the answer you'll get almost every single time.

 Many tools in a sysadmin's belt have a dry-run mode.
 Common